HEALTH & SAFETY

 Care should be exercised to exclude members of the household, visitors and particularly children from affected areas during the actual work and subsequent clean up operation.
 All scrapings, dust, etc should be disposed of by the professional decorating contractor as Hazardous Waste, with the relevant documentation under the Hazardous Waste Regulations, The Environmental Protection (Duty of Care) Regulations, The Controlled Waste (Registration of Carriers and Seizure of Vehicles) Regulations and the Waste Management Licensing Regulations.

-Information contained in our Health & Safety Data Sheets is provided in accordance with the requirements of the CHIP Regulations (now the CLP Regulation).
-The CHIP Regulations were revoked from 1 June 2015 and no longer have legal effect.
-Chemical suppliers should comply with the CLP Regulation.
+Information contained in our Health & Safety Data Sheets is provided in accordance with the requirements of the CLP Regulation.
 The product should not be used for purposes other than those specified without first referring to our Technical Department and obtaining written handling instructions.
 As the specific conditions of use of the product are outside our control, the user is fully responsible for ensuring that the requirements of the relevant legislation are complied with.
 The information contained in the Safety Data Sheet is based on present knowledge and current national legislation.
 This provides guidance on health, safety and environmental aspects of the product and should not be construed as any guarantee of technical performance or suitability for any particular application.

 The information contained in any Safety Data Sheet does not constitute the user’s own assessment of workplace risks as required by other health and safety legislation.
 The provisions of the Health and Safety at Work Act and the Control of Substances Hazardous to Health Regulations apply to the use of lead based products at work.